rishav4101/10daysofcode-stock_prediction/notes.md

 # Statistical Summary
 print(dataset.describe())
-#prints the summary of each column head(attribute).This helps in finding maximum, minimum, count, and even some percentiles.
+# prints the summary of each column head(attribute)
+# This helps in finding maximum, minimum, count, and even some percentiles.
 ```